MediaMarktSaturn/technolinator/docs/Runtime_Config.md

 Technolinator is available as container image: `ghcr.io/mediamarktsaturn/technolinator:VERSION` ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/MediaMarktSaturn/technolinator?label=latest%20version&sort=semver&style=flat-square)

-You can run it by providing the minimal conf values as listed below.
-Please have a look to the adoption doc as well to fine tune the image to your needs.
+You can run it by providing the minimal configuration values as listed below.
+Please have a look to the [adoption doc](./Adoption.md) as well to fine tune the image to your needs.

 Technolinator is configured via the following parameter which can either be provided via ENV, or be put in a `.env` file in the apps working directory.